Japan searches for dozens missing in resort town mudslide | Science-Environment

 Rescue workers slogged through mud and debris Monday looking for dozens feared missing after a giant landslide ripped through a Japanese seaside resort town, killing at least three people.

-National broadcaster NHK reported that 80 people were unaccounted for.
-Officials were preparing to release their names in hopes of reaching some that might not have been caught in the landslide.
+Eighty people were still unaccounted for, according to Shizuoka prefectural disaster management official Takamichi Sugiyama.
+Officials were preparing to release their names, hoping to reach some who might not have been caught in the landslide.
 Initially, 147 of those people were unreachable, but that number was revised downward after city officials confirmed some had safely evacuated or were away when the disaster struck, it said.

 The disaster is an added trial as authorities prepare for the Tokyo Olympics, due to start in less than three weeks, while Japan is still in the midst of the coronavirus pandemic.
+Prime Minister Yoshihide Suga told reporters that rescue workers, including police, self-defense troops, firefighters and coast guard personnel, are doing their utmost "to rescue those who may be buried under the mud and waiting for help as soon as possible.''
 At least 20 were initially described as missing.
-Adding to confusion over casualties is that Atami is a vacation city, with many apartments and homes unoccupied for long parts of the year, their listed residents living in other places.
+Since Atami is a vacation city, many apartments and homes are unoccupied for long parts of the year, with their listed residents living in other places.
 Others may be away visiting relatives or friends or not answering the phone, officials said.
 They hope to get in touch with more of those unaccounted for on Monday.

 The landslide occurred Saturday after several days of heavy rains.
 Witnesses heard a giant roar as a small stream turned into a torrent, carrying black mud, trees, rocks and debris from buildings.
 Bystanders were heard gasping in horror on cell phone videos taken as it happened.

 Like many seaside and mountain towns in Japan, Atami is built on steep hillsides, its roads winding through bits of forest and heavy vegetation.
-With other parts of Japan expecting heavy rains in what is known as Japan's rainy season, authorities elsewhere were also surveying hillsides.
-NHK carried a program Monday about risk factors and warning signs that might precede a landslide.
+With other parts of the country expecting heavy downpours in what is known as Japan's rainy season, authorities elsewhere were also surveying hillsides.
+NHK carried a programme Monday about risk factors and warning signs that might precede a landslide.
 Three coast guard ships, and six military drones were backing up the hundreds of troops, firefighters and other rescue workers toiling in the rain and fog in search of possible survivors.
 The mudslide struck Atami's Izusan neighbourhood, known for its hot springs, a shrine and shopping streets.
-Atami is about 100 kilometers (60 miles) southwest of Tokyo.
+Atami, which has a population of 36,800, is about 100 kilometers (60 miles) southwest of Tokyo.

-Shizuoka's governor, Heita Kawakatsu told a news conference Sunday that land development upstream may have been a factor in the mudslide.
+Shizuoka's governor, Heita Kawakatsu told a news conference Sunday that construction upstream may have been a factor in the mudslide.
 Citing a preliminary examination by drone, Kawakatsu said massive amounts of soil that had been heaped up in the construction area had all washed down.

-Kawakatsu said he will investigate the land development.
+Kawakatsu said he will investigate.
 Media reports said a planned housing development was abandoned after its operator ran into financial problems.

+The Izusan area is one of 660,000 locations in the country identified as prone to mudslides on a hazard map issued by the government, but is not widely publicized and public awareness is low.

+Early July near the end of a rainy season often is a time of deadly flooding and mudslides triggered by torrential rains, which many experts say are worsening due to global warming.
+A year ago, flooding and mudslides triggered by heavy rain in Kumamoto and four other prefectures in the Kyushu region in southern Japan left nearly 80 people dead.
+In July 2018, hillsides in crowded residential areas in Hiroshima collapsed, leaving 20 dead.
+In 2017, mudslides and flooding in the Kyushu region killed 40.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)